What is 301 Redirect?

 301 redirects are crucial in website management and search engine optimization.

-They help reroute users and search engines from an old URL to a new one, aiding in website restructuring, consolidation of duplicate content, and site migration or rebranding.
+They help reroute users and search engines from an old URL to a new one.
+It aids in website restructuring, consolidation of duplicate content and site migration or rebranding.